-Tate Modern in London is located in Britain’s national museum.
+Tate Modern in London is a popular art gallery with over 4.5 million visitors every year.
 The collection in Tate Modern consists of works from international modern and contemporary art dating from 1990 onwards.
 The collection is displayed on the third and fifth levels of the building.
-When they first opened in year 2000, the collections were not displayed in chronological order.
-The collection was displayed in thematical order instead.
+When they first opened in the year 2000, the collections were not displayed in chronological order, it was displayed in thematic order instead.

 The collection was classified into four groups: History-Memory-Society; Nude-Action-Body; Landscape-Matter-Environment and Still Life-Object-Real Life.
 You can enter Tate Modern for free except for major exhibitions or events.
 They are open from Sunday to Thursday, 10:00am until 6:00pm; Friday and Saturday from 10:00am to 8:00pm.
 They are closed December 24, 25, 26 and resumes on January 1.